TeamDeltaHacks/EyesAIght/README.md

 # EyesAIght

-Revolutionizing the ophthalmology field using Machine Learning
+Revolutionizing the Ophthalmology Field using Machine Learning

 <br/>
 <b>